-Georgia H. Malik joined the Cranfill Sumner LLP team after graduating valedictorian from North Carolina Central University School of Law in 2020.
+Georgia H. Malik joined the Cranfill Sumner LLP team after graduating Valedictorian from North Carolina Central University School of Law.
 As an associate attorney in the Raleigh office, Georgia works primarily in the civil litigation section.
 Georgia defends clients in a variety of civil litigation matters including cases involving personal injury, premises liability, motor vehicle accidents, professional liability and business disputes.

 While attending NCCU, Georgia interned with Chief Justice Cheri Beasley at the North Carolina Supreme Court and served as Executive Editor of the North Carolina Central Law Review.
-In addition, she clerked at several law firms – including Cranfill Sumner – gaining essential skills in civil litigation practice.
 In 2018, Georgia was a recipient of the Wake County Bar Association Foundation’s Memorial Scholarship.

 Most Recent Posts